NSTiwari/FarmScan-using-Gemini/README.md

 # Farm Scan using Gemini
-FarmScan: Farmer's Assistance is an implementation of using the Google Pro Vision model API on Android to recognize the freshness of fruits/vegetables, its approximate market value, shelf life, and a lot more insights to help farms plan cultivation/selling of crops better.
+FarmScan: Farmer's Assistance is an implementation of using the Google Pro Vision model API on Android to recognize the freshness of fruits/vegetables, its approximate market value, shelf life, and a lot more insights to help farms plan cultivation/selling of crops better

 ## Steps to run: